cloudflare/cloudflare-docs/content/workers/wrangler/migration/deprecations.md

 ## Other deprecated behaviour

-- Wrangler defined routes will not be added alongside routes configured in the Cloudflare dashboard if you have a `route` or `routes` key in your `wrangler.toml`.
-It will instead only keep routes defined in `wrangler.toml`.
-To manage routes via the Cloudflare dashboard only, remove any `route`/`routes` keys from your `wrangler.toml` and add `workers_dev = false`.
+- Cloudflare dashboard-defined routes will not be added alongside Wrangler-defined routes.
+Wrangler-defined routes are the `route` or `routes` key in your `wrangler.toml`.
+If both are defined, only routes defined in `wrangler.toml` will be valid.
+To manage routes via the Cloudflare dashboard only, remove any `route` and `routes` keys from and add `workers_dev = false` to your `wrangler.toml` file.

 - Wrangler will no longer use `index.js` in the directory where `wrangler dev` is called as the entry point to a Worker.
 Use the `main` configuration field, or explicitly pass it as a command line argument, for example: `wrangler dev index.js`.